photon1503/az-native/app/readme.md

 # Food Ordering App

-## App Ressources & Setup
+## App Resources & Setup

-- Create the base ressources of the app by executing the following Azure CLI script: [create-images.azcli](/app/create-images.azcli).
+- Create the base resources of the app by executing the following Azure CLI script: [create-images.azcli](/app/create-images.azcli).
 It creates the following resources:

     - resource group
     - key vault